 Achieving the right balance to the facial features is an essential component in natural beauty.
 The space between the nose and mouth is known as the philtrum, and the ideal length in females is considered to be 11-13mm and 2mm longer for men.
 This often becomes wider as we get older and our skin and muscles lose their elasticity.

-The Bull Horn Lift uniquely addresses this concern by removing a small amount of tissue under the base of the nose, lifting the lips.
+The Bull Horn Lift, or Lip Lift, uniquely addresses this concern by removing a small amount of tissue under the base of the nose, lifting the lips.
 The upper lip slightly tilts out so it can also improve a flat or sunken vermillion border or a thin upper lip, as it looks plumper and more youthful.

 If you are fit and well, but concerned about the appearance of your upper lip, a Bull Horn Lift could be the solution.